 Studies are now showing medications used to treat autoimmune conditions are being looked at to manage symptoms.
 However, here at Inspired we are not only about managing symptoms but also getting to the root cause!
 It is important to evaluate hormone levels and look for imbalances that trigger endometriosis, such as estrogen dominance.
 By doing this and helping the body detox appropriately, we can begin to address endometriosis from the ground up.
 Evaluating and managing overall inflammation is key as well.
 Looking at gut health is vital as we know that this alone is a launching point for autoimmune and inflammatory conditions.
 As always, stress management is important.

-Here are some tips for comfort while we help you address the root cause!
+Here are some endometrial tips for comfort, care, and understanding while we help you find the root cause!

 - Acupuncture is known to relieve stress, help balance hormones and manage pain from endometriosis.